 If you’re headed to Central Florida for a family vacation, there’s a good chance you’ve got at least one of the Orlando theme parks on your itinerary.
 While all of the best theme parks in Orlando are so jam-packed with fun that you really can’t go wrong with any of them, each amusement park does have something unique to offer.
-Unless you’re lucky enough to have the freedom to visit them all, though, you’re going to have to make some decisions about where to spend your time.
+Unless you’re lucky enough to have the freedom to visit them all, though, you’re going to have to make some decisions about where (and when) to spend your time.

 The Best Orlando Theme Parks